OVERVIEW

 How clearly the firm communicates costs upfront.
 Look for fixed-fee engagements vs open-ended time-and-materials billing.

-Whether the firm genuinely serves small-to-mid-size companies or treats them as secondary to enterprise accounts.
+Whether the firm genuinely serves Mid-Market-size companies or treats them as secondary to enterprise accounts.

 On-the-ground teams who understand regional regulations, languages, and business culture - not just a regional office.